piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 </tag>
 ```

 As mentioned in the table the **constant** type of argument accepts a shortcut or a full qualified constant name.
-As the
+By
-shortcut I mean the notation "tag_type::constant" e.g. "jungi.mobile_devices::MOBILE".
+a shortcut I mean the notation `tag_name::constant` e.g. `jungi.mobile_devices::MOBILE`.
 This notation refers to a constant
-located in the tag.
-Naturally you can refer to a global constants e.g. "SOME_CONSTANT" and to constants located in classes
+located in a tag.
+Naturally you can refer to global constants e.g. **SOME_CONSTANT** and to constants located in classes
 like in the example above.

 Also you can define a scalar value for a `<tag />` element as shown on the example below: